Jamie Smith, MBA, FACHE

 Chief of Academic Medicine

-Dr. Steinmann came to Saint Joseph Hospital in October, 2010 as the new Chief of Academic Medicine and Designated Institutional Official for the residency programs.
+Dr. Steinmann joined Saint Joseph Hospital in 2010 as the Chief of Academic Medicine and Designated Institutional Official for the residency programs.
 He previously worked at Albany Medical College, where he was on faculty for 23 years and served as the internal medicine residency program director for 13 years.
 Dr. Steinmann cites the high quality of the residency programs and Saint Joseph’s commitment to the graduate medical education mission as key factors in accepting this position.
 He is an active member of the American College of Physicians (Colorado Chapter) and the Alliance for Academic Internal Medicine (AAIM) / Association of Program Directors in Internal Medicine (APDIM).
 In 2011 he was elected to the APDIM national Council and chairs the AAIM Advocacy Committee.